The Nome Trilogy

-The Nome Trilogy, also known as The Bromeliad Trilogy or just The Bromeliad, is a trilogy of children's books by British writer Terry Pratchett, consisting of the books Truckers (1989), Diggers (1990) and Wings (1990).
+The Nome Trilogy, also known as The Bromeliad, is a trilogy of children's books by British writer Terry Pratchett, consisting of the books Truckers (1989), Diggers (1990) and Wings (1990).
 The trilogy tells the story of the Nomes, a race of tiny people from another world who now live hidden among humans.
 Through the books they struggle to survive in the human world and, once they learn of their history from an artefact known as "The Thing", make plans to return home.

 Diggers and Wings are contemporaneous sequels to Truckers, as each book follows different characters through mostly concurrent events.
-The central character throughout Truckers and Wings is Masklin, while in Diggers it is mainly Grimma.
+Masklin is the central character throughout Truckers and Wings, while both Dorcas and Grimma serve as central characters in Diggers.

 Themes

 Pratchett covered the idea of small people in some of his early writing, including his unconnected first novel, The Carpet People (1971/1992), about the tiny inhabitants of a household carpet, even smaller than Nomes.
-In 1973 Pratchett wrote "Rincemangle, the Gnome of Even Moor", one of many serialised children's stories for the Bucks Free Press, in his own words "an earlier and shorter version of what became Truckers."
+In 1973 Pratchett wrote "Rincemangle, the Gnome of Even Moor", one of many serialised children's stories for the Bucks Free Press, in his own words "an earlier and shorter version of what became Truckers".

 The main theme in the trilogy is the struggle of challenging society's accepted beliefs in the face of new information.
 This theme recurs through the books and includes changes in the scientific establishment, political establishment, religious beliefs, accepted history and family values of the nomes.

 "The Bromeliad" was used as the title for the collected trilogy in the US, as well as some UK editions.
-It refers to the fact that some species of small frogs live their entire lives inside bromeliad plants, which is a metaphor used for the Nomes' experience throughout the books.
-It is also a pun on The Iliad.
+It refers to the story told by Grimma in Diggers that some species of small frogs live their entire lives inside the flowers of epiphytic bromeliad plants, which is a metaphor used for the Nomes' experience throughout the books.
+The frogs themselves appear in Wings.
+The name is also a pun on The Iliad and, according to the Annotated Pratchett File, The Belgariad.

 Continuity

 References in the books - primarily that they are both set in the fictional town of Blackbury - suggest that they are set in the same world as Pratchett's Johnny Maxwell novels (1992–1996), which begin with Only You Can Save Mankind.

-After being asked if he would write about the Nomes' return (as implied at the end of Wings), Pratchett replied, "there may be another book about the nomes."
+After being asked if he would write about the Nomes' return (as implied at the end of Wings), Pratchett replied that there could be another book about the nomes.
 No such book had been announced as of his death.